nojronatron/taskmaster/README.md

 - [X] Implement a ViewAdapter class to display data from list of Tasks
 - [X] Create at least 3 hard-coded tasks in ~~MainActivity~~ HomeActivity.
 - [X] A tapped task in RecyclerView will launch the ~~DetailPage~~ TaskDetailActivity with the correct Task Title displayed.
+- [ ] Refactor RecyclerView to display all Task Entities in the Database.

 ### Add a Task

 - [X] The “Add a Task” page allows users to type in details about a new task.
 - [X] Must show a title and a body.
 - [X] When users click the “submit” button, show a “submitted!” label on the page.
+- [ ] Modify Add Task Form to save data entered as a Task in the local database.

 ### All Tasks

 - [X] The 'all tasks' page should just be an image with a back button; it needs no functionality.

+### Details Tasks

+- [ ] Ensure the description and station of a tapped task are also displayed on the detail page.
+- [ ] Ensure the Title is still displayed.
+- [ ] Decide whether to pass the entire Entity or to only pass an ID using an Intent.

+### Implementing Room For Data Management

+- [ ] Set up Room in the App and modify the Task Class to be an Entity.

 ### Styling and Stretch Goals